JianshiZhao/NYC-Collision-Data-Analysis/README.md

 # NYC-Collision-Data-Analysis
 ##Analyze NYC Collision Data under Different Weather Conditions

-Climate Change and global warming have been a cental tipic of the problems we are facing these years.
+Climate change and global warming have been important topics of the problems we are facing these years.
+One consequence of the recent climate change and global warming is the increase of extreme weather conditions.
+Understanding the effects of bad weather conditions can help us prevent or reduce their negative influences.
+More importantly, this encourage people admire our nature and better protect our environment.
-Certain human activities have also been identified as significant causes of recent climate change.
-One consequence of the recent climate change is the increase of extreme weather conditions, and these in turn will affect our lives.
-In this project, I would like to investigate some correlation between bad weather and motor viehcle collisions to get some insigt of how weather affected the accidents, what can we learn to save lifes from accidents in the future.

 ## Data Sources
  - The collision data is from NYC OpenData (https://nycopendata.socrata.com/).The data set chosen here is **NYPD Motor Vehicle Collisions**, where cotains details of motor vehicle collisions in New York City provided by the Police Department (NYPD) for the last four years.